 - Leaves a hair a protective barrier against damaging environmental factors

 - Safe smoothening and straightening procedure on color-treated hair

 - Treatments with formaldehyde may pose risks on health

 The pros outweigh the cons in the Brazilian blowout.
 For an average price of $300 and an hour wait, you can literally have a hair that is “wash and wear”.
-You can enjoy activities that may restricted you in the past because you are too much worried of your hair getting wet and redoing it after.
+You can enjoy activities that may restrict you in the past because you are too much worried about your hair getting wet and redoing it after.
 Occasional flat ironing or touch-ups are no longer a necessity.
 With Brazilian blowout, you are no longer a slave to your own hair.